DrSkippy/Data-Science-45min-Intros/jq-102/README.md

 # A Brief Introduction to jq

-jq has been referred to as "sed for JSON data."
-Like sed, it provides functionality around the filtering of the data, the editing of the data, and the construction and insertion of new data.
+`jq` has been referred to as "sed for JSON data."
+Acting on JSON-formatted data, it provides the ability to the edit the data, to filter on the data, and to construct and insert new data.
 The manual can be found [here](http://stedolan.github.io/jq/manual/).

 # Building blocks of jq